 EagleVail United – A place for EagleVail property owners to share information and make the EagleVail great community even better.
 This is an advocacy effort to explain and advocate for sound governance in EagleVail.

-The Eagle River Valley Food Bank is a partnership of Our Community Foundation, Food Bank of the Rockies, Eagle County government, Vail Resorts, a number of community non profit groups and other entities that provide local food assistance.
+The Community Market is a partnership of the Eagle Valley Community Foundation, Food Bank of the Rockies, Eagle County government, Vail Resorts, a number of community non profit groups and other entities that provide local food assistance.

 Helping connect Colorado residents to federal food assistance and other programs across the State.